shantdashjian/dynamic-programming-refresher/README.md

 A number of coding interview problems solved using recursion and dynamic programming

 ## Questions:
-1. Fibonacci: What's the nth Fibonacci number?
+1. What's the nth Fibonacci number?
-2. Grid Travel: How many ways to travel in a grid of m x n from start to end?
+2. How many ways to travel in a grid of m x n from start to end?
-3. Make Change: Can you make change using the following coin categories?
+3. Can you make change using the following coin categories?